Hadeel Abdel Aziz

 Hadeel Abdel Aziz (هديل عبد العزيز) is a Jordanian Legal expert and human rights activist who is also a founding member and executive director of the Jordan-based NGO, Justice Center for Legal Aid (JCLA).
 Her work includes advocating for judicial reform, court automation, and providing access to justice projects through a network of legal aid clinics that help others in civil, criminal, and family, including Sharia law.
-On 8 March, she received the 2023 International Women of Courage Award, which was presented to her and other nominees by Jill Biden and Anthony J. Blinken at the U.S. Department of State.
+On 8 March, she received the 2023 International Women of Courage Award, which was presented to her and other nominees by Jill Biden and Antony J. Blinken at the U.S. Department of State.
 She is also the recipient of the Franco-German Prize for Human Rights and the Rule of Law award, which was presented to her during the 60th anniversary of the Elysée Treaty on 22 January 2023.

 Education and certification

 Abdel Aziz holds a Bachelor of Laws from the University of Jordan and became the first Jordanian to be certified as a judicial administrator by Michigan State University.